OpenGVLab/ChartAst/Readme.md

 ```

 ## Note
-- We update the paper, primarily making updates to the model, correcting some errors in the article, and providing more detailed explanations.
+- We update the paper(ChartAst.pnf), primarily making updates to the model, correcting some errors in the article, and providing more detailed explanations.

 ## Concat